DigitalPublishingToolkit/NN09/md/10Rules.md

 smaller stories, for all those moments of everyday oppression and humiliation.
 Like the internet itself, sexism is an event that is decentralized, dispersed far and wide, and in a way, ‘everywhere at once’.
-On Twitter, all these little waves of everyday sexism add up to the massive flood that was the \#aufschrei hashtag.[^34]
+On Twitter, all these little waves of everyday sexism added up to the massive flood that was the \#aufschrei hashtag.[^34]

 In the end, the mass media could no longer ignore the topic.
 The protagonists of the campaign (which had never been a campaign in the first place) were invited to speak on TV talk shows and publish their experiences in newspaper articles.
-And yet, all these cross-media translations seemed to fail in a peculiar way.
+And yet, all these cross-media translations seemed to fail.
 The essence of
 \#aufschrei was always lost somehow.

 In traditional journalism, events are typically broken down to a single